jacksonrayhamilton/bundlifier/README.md

 ```

 In a directory like the `project/` directory above, run `bundlify` to compile
 Sass to CSS and ES modules to JS (both with source maps).
-That's it!
+That’s it!

 You could also continuously rebuild the files when they change by running
 `bundlify -w`.